acumos/system-integration/docs/oneclick-deploy/user-guide.rst

 * oneclick_deploy.sh: the main script that kicks off the deployment, to setup an AIO instance of Acumos under a docker or kubernetes environment.
 Used by acumos_k8s_deploy.sh, or by users to initiate Acumos platform deployment.
-* acumos-env.sh: environment setup script that is customized as new environment parameters get generated (e.g. passwords).
+* acumos_env.sh: environment setup script that is customized as new environment parameters get generated (e.g. passwords).
 Used by various scripts in this toolset, to set shell environment variables that they need.
-* utils.sh: utility script containing functions used by many of these scripts.
-* setup-keystore.sh: script that enables use of pre-configured CA and server certificates for an Acumos platform, or creation of new self-signed certificates.
+* setup_keystore.sh: script that enables use of pre-configured CA and server certificates for an Acumos platform, or creation of new self-signed certificates.
-* clean.sh: script you can run as “bash clean.sh” to remove the Acumos install, to try it again etc.
-* docker-compose.sh: Script called by the other scripts as needed, to take actions on the set of Acumos docker services.
+* docker_compose.sh: Script called by the other scripts as needed, to take actions on the set of Acumos docker services.
 Used by oneclick_deploy.sh and clean.sh for docker-based deployments.
 You can also call this directly e.g. to tail the service container logs.
 See the script for details.
-* peer-test.sh: Automated deployment of two AIO platforms, with federation and demo model onboarding.
+* utils.sh: utility script containing functions used by many of these scripts.
+* redeploy_component.sh: Script that allows the redeployment of a single component.

+In folder tests:

+* peer_test.sh: Peering and marketplace subsciptions setup for two AIO platforms.
   Used to test federation use cases.
-* create-peer.sh: Automated setup of a peer relationship between two Acumos AIO deployments.
-Used by peer-test.sh.
+* create_peer.sh: Automated setup of a peer relationship between two Acumos AIO deployments.
+Used by peer_test.sh.
-* create-user.sh: Automated user provisioning and role assignment.
-Used by peer-test.sh to create users for model onboarding, and portal admins for testing federation actions on the Acumos platform.
+* create_user.sh: Automated user provisioning and role assignment.
+Used by peer_test.sh to create users for model onboarding, and portal admins for testing federation actions on the Acumos platform.
 * create_subscription.sh: script to create a subscription for all models published by a federated Acumos platform.
-* bootstrap-models.sh: Model package onboarding via curl.
-Optionally called by peer-test.sh.
+* bootstrap_models.sh: Model package onboarding via curl.
+Optionally called by peer_test.sh.

 In folder AIO/docker/acumos: